plopeziv/Capstone_Backend_Express/README.md

    ```
    Open [http://localhost:3040](http://localhost:3040) with your browser to see the result.

+## Documentation

+Interactive API documentation is available through **Swagger** and can be accessed both locally and in production.

+### Local

+Once the development server is running, open [http://localhost:3040/api-docs](http://localhost:3040/api-docs) in your browser.

+This allows you to explore all available endpoints, view request/response formats, and try out API calls.

+### Production (GitHub Pages)

+The API documentation is also hosted on **GitHub Pages**.
+You can access it [here](https://plopeziv.github.io/Capstone_Backend_Express/api-docs).

+This provides the same interactive Swagger interface without requiring a local server.

 ## Credits

 This project uses fantasy football data sourced from the CSV files maintained by **[hvpkod](https://github.com/hvpkod/NFL-Data)**.
 Their repository is updated weekly and serves as the foundation for populating the PostgreSQL database used in this API.